Malarie is a graduate student of Arkansas Connections Academy. Malarie loved the flexibility that Arkansas Connections

 Academy offered, which allowed her to pursue her career as an actor, writer, and artist, all while being challenged

+educationally.
 Read her story below:

 “I started at Arkansas Connections Academy halfway through my freshman year.
-Prior to that, I attended Pottsville School District.
-I loved
+Prior to that, I attended Pottsville School

 I started doing community theater when I was four.
-I transitioned into film/TV at age twelve, when I landed my first
+I transitioned into film/TV at age twelve when I landed my first

-acting is keeping me busy, and I love every minute of it.
+keeping me busy, and I love every minute of it.

-What I like most about Connections Academy is the flexibility in the schedule.
-I can learn while pursing my dreams as an actress.
-Plus, the teachers are fantastic!
+What I liked most about Arkansas Connections Academy was the flexibility in the schedule.
+I could learn while pursuing

+my dreams as an actress.
+Plus, the teachers were fantastic!

-I travel a lot with auditions, and Arkansas Connections Academy works well for me because it allows me to do my
+I travel a lot with auditions, and Arkansas Connections Academy worked well for me because it allowed me to do my

-schoolwork at any time of day and anywhere I can access the internet.
-In the past three weeks, I have traveled to Washington, DC, Kentucky, and
+schoolwork at any time of day and anywhere I could access the internet.
+I traveled to Washington, DC, Kentucky, and

-me to take the courses I need to be ready for college and whatever else
+me to take the courses I needed to be ready for college and whatever else would come my way.”